Dobbs 3. What’s Next?

 And what are the cases Thomas suggests will be up for review in the years ahead?
 Griswold v.
 Connecticut, the right to use contraception, Lawrence v Texas, gay rights, and Obergefell v.
 Hodges, same-sex marriage.

 There is another case, also relying on substantive due process, that Thomas suspiciously omits from his target list.
 It is Loving v.
 Virginia, a 1967 ruling that declared it unconstitutional to ban interracial marriage.
 That decision was written by then Chief Justice Earl Warren himself.
 How could Thomas miss that?
-Could it because Clarence Thomas is black.
+Could it be because Clarence Thomas is black?
 And his wife Ginni is white?

 And if you still have any doubt about the rise of the religious majority, read the 6-3 decision which came down the next business day after Dobbs.
 Justice Neil Gorsuch, occupying the seat rightfully belonging to Merrick Garland, raised Catholic but now attending an Episcopalian church, writing in Kennedy v.
 Bremerton School District, sent the doctrine of separation of church and state, dear to the Framers, to the shredder.